-Between holidays, birthdays, and other special occasions, you may be considering what to give your loved ones in assisted living or nursing homes.
+Between holidays, birthdays, and other special occasions, you may be considering what to give your loved ones in assisted living, like those living in our Lakewood nursing homes.
 Many of our loved ones have limited space, and so while giving a gift is always a joyous time, you may want to consider that they have less space than in their previous home.
 Here are some of the best unique, special, and practical gifts you can give your loved ones in assisted living.

 Games and Fun Activities